bootprint/bootprint-monorepo/README.md

 The goal of `customize-write-files` is to act as an NodeJS-adapter for customize and store the result of `customize` in a local directory structure.

+## NodeJS compatibility notes

+This package will always support the latest version of NodeJS and as well as the current LTS version.
+In the future, it will not be considered a breaking change to drop support of a pre-LTS version of NodeJS.

 # Installation

 ```